 \subsection{Chern-Simons levels}

-Since we are going to deal with Chern-Simons terms, we start with stating the related conventions.
-In three dimensions, a Yang-Mills theory admits a gauge invariant deformation given by a Chern-Simons term.
-This is a priori caracterized by its level $k_{bare}\in\mathbb{Z}$.
-Instead of characterizing it directly by $k_{bare}$, we prefer following the common practice and introduce the level $k$ related to the bare one by
+Since we are going to deal with Chern-Simons terms, we start by stating the related conventions.
+In three dimensions, the Yang-Mills theory admits a gauge invariant deformation given by the Chern-Simons term.
+This is \textit{a priori} characterized by its level $k_{bare}\in\mathbb{Z}$.
+Instead of characterizing it directly by $k_{bare}$, we prefer to follow the common practice and introduce the level $k$ related to the bare one by

 where the sum is taken over fermions in the representation $R$ of the given gauge group and $T(R)$ is the Dynkin index\footnote{We recall to the reader that for $SU(N)$ we have $T(F)=\frac{1}{2}$ and $T(A)=\frac{N}{2}$ for respectively the fundamental and the adjoint representations.} of the real representation $R$.
 Notice that the level $k$ defined above transforms as $k\rightarrow-k$ under time-reversal symmetry.